Salesforce Review 2026: Is It Still Worth the Price Tag?

 Does Salesforce have a free plan?

-How long does Salesforce implementation actually take?
+How long does Salesforce implementation take?

 What's the difference between Sales Cloud and Service Cloud?